anzdaddy/grpc_v_rest/README.md

 The following results track four techniques for implementing a request/response flow.

-1. **gRPC** uses a single-in/single-out gRPC call per request.
+1. **gRPC** a unary gRPC call per request.
-2. **gRPC streaming** uses a single stream-in/stream-out gRPC call for every request.
+2. **gRPC streaming** uses a single bidirectional streaming gRPC call for many requests.
-3. **gRPC async streaming** use a single stream-in/stream-out gRPC call, as above.
-Requests are sent over one goroutine without waiting for responses.
-Responses are harvested independently by a separate goroutine.
+3. **gRPC async streaming** uses a single bidirectional streaming gRPC call, as above.
+However, requests are sent over one goroutine without waiting for responses while responses are harvested independently by a separate goroutine.
 4. **REST** calls a RESTful API over HTTP/2 once per request.

 For each technique, we run the client on a single-goroutine (1x) and on 16 goroutines (16x).